I Know What You Need: Plot summary

 Elizabeth Rogan, a popular college student, meets social outcast Ed Hamner when she is cramming for a sociology final.
 Ed offers to buy Elizabeth a strawberry ice cream cone, which was on her mind, and offers her exam notes to the final, claiming he has already completed the class.
 She gets an 'A' on the final, saving her scholarship, but informs Ed that she has a boyfriend named Tony Lombard.

 What Elizabeth anticipated to be a great summer turns out to be anything but, as tips at her job at a seaside resort are sparse due to a combination of poor weather and high gas prices.
 At the same time, Tony is pressuring her to get married, claiming his construction job can provide for them both.
 Tony dies one week later while performing road work when he is struck by a Fiat whose brake lines inexplicably melt.
 Ed reappears at this time; in October, the two begin dating, with Ed seeming to be the perfect boyfriend.

 Elizabeth's roommate Alice repeatedly warns her that Ed is being manipulative by setting up circumstances to make himself seem perfect.
-Alice's father hires a detective agency to do a background check on Ed, where it was revealed that he had attended the same elementary school as Elizabeth but moved away when his father, a compulsive gambler, fled mob-connected debt collectors.
+Alice's father hires a detective agency to do a background check on Ed, and it is revealed that he had attended the same elementary school as Elizabeth but moved away when his father, a compulsive gambler, fled mob-connected debt collectors.
 Ed's father used his son's gift to reverse his fortunes at gambling, and later invest in the stock market.
 Ed's mother, a religious woman, had been institutionalized due to stabbing Ed, making rambling claims of him being the "devil's henchman."
 The background check also shows that Ed was never enrolled in courses at Elizabeth's college and thus could not have attended the sociology course the previous term.
 The roommate also reveals that Ed's father died in an accident along with his wife in a manner similar to Tony's death; they had been out picnicking when their car careened over a cliff.
 As Ed was the sole surviving member of the family, he inherited his father's stock portfolio worth $1,000,000.